pdubz-sudo/lake-erie-time-series/README.md

 # lake-erie-time-series
-Time Series Analysis of Lake Erie Water Levels from 1921-1970 using R
+Time Series Analysis of Lake Erie Water Levels from 1921-1970

+Programming language: R

 This repository uses the following: